Jump to:

 Imaging

 Plain films to evaluate sources of fever might include those of the chest, abdomen, and limbs.
-Brain imaging may reveal evidence of severe brain injury.
+Brain imaging with computed tomography (CT) or magnetic resonance imaging (MRI) may reveal evidence of severe brain injury or CNS infection.

 Environmental